ibexa/documentation-developer/docs/guide/search/search.md

 ## Search Criteria and Sort Clauses

 Search Criteria and Sort Clauses are value object classes used for building a search query, to define filter criteria and ordering of the result set.
-[[= product_name_oss =]] provides a number of standard Search Criteria and Sort Clauses that you can use out of the box and that should cover the majority of use cases.
+[[= product_name =]] provides a number of standard Search Criteria and Sort Clauses that you can use out of the box and that should cover the majority of use cases.

 For an example of how to use and combine Criteria and Sort Clauses, refer to [Searching in PHP API](../../api/public_php_api_search.md).